Large-Scale Estimation under Unknown Heteroskedasticity: Related Work

 \section{Related Work}

-Our paper is within the empirical Bayes methodology, which goes back at least to \cite{Efron1973}'s interpretation of the James-Stein estimator as the posterior mean under a normal-normal hierarchical model with the normal prior estimated via method-of-moments.
-The James-Stein estimator can therefore be thought of as a parametric empirical Bayes methodology, where a particular class of prior is proposed, and feasible versions are proposed that seek to emulate the optimal estimator within the class of Bayes estimates implied by the class of priors.
-Recent papers in the parametric empirical Bayes methodology include \cite{Xie2012}, and \cite{Kwon2023b}, and the methodology has seen applications in work such as \cite{Chetty2014}, \cite{Finkelstein2016}.
+Our paper belongs to the empirical Bayes methodology, which goes back at least to \cite{Efron1973}'s interpretation of the James-Stein estimator as the posterior mean under a normal-normal hierarchical model.
+This is an instance of parametric empirical Bayes, where a class of priors is posited and feasible estimators emulate the optimal Bayes estimate within the implied class; recent advances include \cite{Xie2012} and \cite{Kwon2026}, with applications in \cite{Chetty2014}, \cite{Finkelstein2016} and others.
+Such methods can be restrictive, however, since the choice of prior may induce undesirable behavior -- for instance, the normal-normal model imposes equal shrinkage on all units with the same number of observations.
+Nonparametric empirical Bayes instead targets the posterior mean without a parametric prior, affording more flexible shrinkage, but raises finite-sample concerns because nonparametric estimation of $G_0$, a deconvolution problem, has slow convergence rates (as slow as $(\log n)^{-1}$; see \cite{Fan1991}).

-Parametric empirical Bayes is however restrictive in the sense that the choice of a prior induces sometimes undesirable behavior in the consequent estimator.
-For instance, subject to the same number of observations, the posterior mean under a normal-normal hierarchical model imposes equal shrinkage for all units. \cite{Gilraine2020} studies the shortcomings of the parametric approach within an application of estimating teacher value-added under homoskedasticity and proposes nonparametric empirical Bayes estimators, a direction that we also take in this paper.
-Nonparametric empirical Bayes is more ambitious in that it targets the posterior mean without imposing a parametric form on the prior, and affords the flexbility that the parametric approach lacks.
-However, the nonparametric approach raises finite-sample concerns because $\mathbb{E}_{G_0}[\mu\mid \mathcal{Y}_i]$ depends on $G_0$, which suggests solving a deconvolution problem that is known to have slow rates of convergence (as slow as $(\log n)^{-1}$, see \cite{Fan1991}).

-In the restricted case of homoskedasticity $\sigma_i=\sigma$ for all $i$, theoretical progress was made possible by the Tweedie's representation of the posterior mean\footnote{Note that in the homoskedastic case, $G_0$ is supposed to represent the univariate distribution of $\mu_i$.} (see \cite{Efron2011}):
+Under homoskedasticity ($\sigma_i=\sigma_0$ for all $i$), progress on the nonparametric route was enabled by the Tweedie representation of the posterior mean\footnote{In the homoskedastic case $G_0$ denotes the univariate distribution of $\mu_i$.} under a normal sampling model (see \cite{Efron2011}):